Vyral/base-template/_posts/2020-11-09-buyers-remember-the-3-cs-of-competitive-buying.md

 {% include pullquote.html %}

 **3\.
-Creativity.** Some elements of an offer are pretty self-explanatory: price, earnest money, down payment, closing date, etc. However, there is this awesome fifth element that isn’t as easily defined, and it’s basically a “miscellaneous bucket” from which we can draw.&nbsp; Shortening inspection or appraisal contingencies, releasing earnest money, adding a more human touch to your offer—all of these things are variables that, depending on the situation, can be arranged in a way that spells out a victory for you as the buyer.&nbsp;
+Creativity.** Some elements of an offer are pretty self-explanatory: price, earnest money, down payment, closing date, etc. However, there is this awesome fifth element that isn’t as easily defined, and it’s basically a “miscellaneous bucket” from which we can draw.
+Shortening inspection or appraisal contingencies, releasing earnest money, adding a more human touch to your offer—all of these things are variables that, depending on the situation, can be arranged in a way that spells out a victory for you as the buyer.&nbsp;

 Though I can’t reveal every single trick to winning in a competitive market, trust me when I say that there are plenty of creative ways to craft a compelling offer that’ll get you into the home you love.
 So, if you’re a buyer who’s ready to hit the ground running and work with someone who has plenty of experience in seller’s markets, please give me a call or send an email.
 I’d love to hear about your unique situation and get to work making your real estate dreams a reality.